leep1000/Smoothie-Website-Supabase/README.md

 - Implement User Authentication and Authorization
 - Convert the current JavaScript codebase to TypeScript
-- Include unit tests to ensure that the application is reliable
+- Include unit tests to ensure that the application works as intended

 ## Technologies Used